-A wonderful Summer dessert!
-This strawberry buttermilk cake is a flavourful, light cake and studded with beautiful roasted strawberries.
-Enjoy warm with a scoop of vanilla ice cream.
+This strawberry buttermilk cake is a flavourful, light cake combined with fresh strawberries.
+Enjoy warm with a scoop of vanilla ice cream for a wonderful Summer dessert.

-This cake is super easy to prepare.
+This lovely strawberry buttermilk cake is super easy to prepare and a perfect way to enjoy strawberries.
 Simply mix up the batter, spoon it in to a pan, top with fresh, halved strawberries and bake.
 The berries will sink in to the cake as it bakes.

 Enjoy this cake warm with a scoop of vanilla ice cream or try it at room temperature for a lovely morning or afternoon treat.